 Shore Leave, A fan run Science Fiction Convention

-Alex is a NASA solar astrophysicist studying space weather in our solar system and beyond.
-He is currently the Associate Director for Science in the Heliophysics Science Division at NASA's Goddard Space Flight Center and the head of the Heliophysics Education Consortium.
-In this role, he is responsible for overseeing and coordinating education and public outreach (EPO) in the division as well as for the Heliophysics Division at NASA Headquarters.
-He works with the EPO teams as a liason with the NASA offices of Education and Communication.
+Dr. Young is a NASA solar astrophysicist studying space weather in our solar system and beyond.
+He led NASA national education and outreach activities for the August 2017 total solar eclipse.
+He is the Associate Director for Science in the Heliophysics Science Division at NASA's Goddard Space Flight Center and the head of the NASA Space Science Education Consortium.
+In this role, he is responsible for overseeing and coordinating education and public outreach in the Goddard Heliophyiscs Science Division as well as for the Heliophysics Division at NASA Headquarters.
+He works with the education and outreach teams as a liaison with the NASA offices of Education and Communication.
 In addition, he works with the division scientists to promote and support their research.
+Dr. Young served as SOHO and STEREO senior support scientists as well as a Hinode Chief Observer before becoming an Associate Director.
+His research background includes high energy astrophysics, astrostatistics, and data analytics.